1993 Michigan Wolverines football team: Schedule

-Season summary
+Game summaries

 Washington State

 Michigan, ranked #3 to open the season, jumped to a 31–0 lead before the Cougars got on the scoreboard.
 Touchdown runs by Ricky Powers (1 yard) and Tyrone Wheatley (59 yards) along with two Todd Collins TD passes to Mercury Hayes, staked the Wolverines to a 31–7 halftime lead.
 Michigan added a Collins to Amani Toomer 24-yard TD pass and a Pete Elizovic field goal in the 2nd half.
 Wheatley finished with 118 yards rushing and Collins completed 19 of 29 passes for 265 yards.
 Shonte Peoples had an interception for the Wolverine defense.

 Notre Dame

 No. 11 Notre Dame traveled to Ann Arbor to face the No. 3 Wolverines in an era where both Michigan and Notre Dame figured into the national title picture every year.
 The underdog Irish took a 27-10 third quarter lead.
 Late in the fourth, the Irish still led 27-16 and were poised to put the game out of reach before a goal line stand ended with fullback Marc Edwards stuffed on a 4th and goal run.
 Michigan proceeded to drive 99 yards for a touchdown, cutting the Notre Dame advantage to four.
 Notre Dame recovered the ensuing onside kick attempt and held on to win.